hungrysandwichclub/web-launch-checklist/README.md

 # Housekeeping 🏚

-- [ ]  Client user accounts has been set up.
+- [ ]  Client user accounts have been set up.
 - [ ]  Timezone is set correctly.
 - [ ]  SSL Certificate has been set up.
 - [ ]  Favicon is showing.